shini4i/kubeseal-auto/README.md

 # Generate SealedSecret with local certificate
 kubeseal-auto --cert <kubectl-context>-kubeseal-cert.crt
 ```
+> **Note**
-> Note: In the detached mode kubeseal-auto will not download the kubeseal binary and will look for it in the system $PATH.
+In the detached mode kubeseal-auto will not download the kubeseal binary and will look for it in the system $PATH.

 To select kubeconfig context:
 ```bash